-Since many judges favor “no-fault” divorces over “no-fault” divorces, when you seek a “no-fault” divorce, you'll be in a better position with the Court than your spouse.
-Since divorce lawyers charge for contested divorces every hour, the cost of your divorce will be remarkably high.
-Generally speaking, once all of the divorce forms required to file for an uncontested divorce have been filed with the Court, the judge may take at least 4 to 6 weeks or longer to review the divorce documents.
-Contested Divorce When both spouses disagree on the terms of their divorce, and they fight their divorce in court, that type of divorce is known as a contested divorce.
+If you decide to hire a lawyer to prepare your divorce documents, they will provide you with all the information you need about your divorce.
+Since many judges favor “no-fault” divorces over “fault” divorces, you may be in a better position with the court than your spouse if you seek a “no-fault” divorce.
+However, since divorce lawyers charge for contested divorces by the hour, the cost of your divorce will be significantly higher.
+Generally speaking, once all of the required forms for an uncontested divorce have been filed with the court, it may take at least 4 to 6 weeks or longer for the judge to review them.